jamesbond007dj/py-data-structures-and-algorithms/data-structures/linkend-list/README.md

 Return a collection of all values that exists in the linked list

 ## Approach & Efficiency

-Insert, includes and to_string methods are used O(n) for big O time and big O space complexities.
+Insert, includes and to_string methods are used O(n) for big O time and big Ospace complexities.
-CHALLANGE 7
-Function to get the kth node from the last of a linked list, then use a temporary variable, then use count module check if entered location greather than linked list if yes, it is an exception and if not , use for loop to get the node value.

 ## API